idiazroncero/huesos/src/docs/01-index.md

 - __Always use SVG__
   No icon fonts, no images.
-SVG FTW.
+SVG rules.

 - __Vertical rhythm is important, but not mandatory__